openl2m/openl2m/docs/switches.rst

   Old power mib, supported by some Aruba/Procurve switches to get enhanced PoE info.

 * HP HPN-ICF-IF-EXT MIB
-  Interface extension to get switching or routing mode on HP devices
+  Interface extension to get switching or routing mode on HP devices.

 * HPE HH3C-PoE MIB
   Get enhanced PoE info on the Comware switches that support it.